FEUP-LDTS-2023/project-l11gr05/docs/README.md

 ## LDTS_1105 - CrossingGuardJoe

 > Get ready for the ultimate adrenaline rush in this action-packed arcade adventure as Crossing Guard Joe!
-> Brace yourself for the chaotic streets of Gotham City, where you'll battle unruly drivers.
+> Brace yourself for the chaotic street where you'll battle unruly drivers.
 > This game demands lightning-fast reflexes and razor-sharp decision-making.
 The drivers show no mercy—they won't stop for anything, putting your quick thinking to the ultimate test as you navigate the kids to safety.
 > Your score?
 It's all about how many kids you guide across the street.
-Master each level, fine-tune your strategies, and race to claim the top spot on the pulsating LEADERBOARD.
+Master each level, fine-tune your strategies, and dive into the customization options!
+> You can personalize Crossing Guard Joe's outfit color, the kids' attire, and even the color of the cars.
+Express your style and make Joe stand out as you tackle the challenges of the busy streets.
 > Ready to push your crossing guard skills to the limit?
 > Enter the game and show 'em who's the boss!